New York poised to lift veil on police disciplinary files

 “We’ve seen police officers drive cars into crowds of protesters and pull down a person’s face mask in order to pepper spray them,” Sisitzky said.
 “We’ve seen lawmakers arrested and pepper-sprayed while attempting to mediate.”

-Other critics of repeal include Republican Sen. Patrick Gallivan —a former sheriff in Erie County, home to the state’s second largest city, Buffalo — who noted the overwhelming number of complaints against officers are deemed unfounded.
+Critics of the repeal include Republican Sen. Patrick Gallivan — a former sheriff in Erie County, home to the state’s second largest city, Buffalo — who noted the overwhelming number of complaints against officers are deemed unfounded.

 “I think people are calling for a reform that doesn’t get at any of the problems that we face as a society,” Gallivan said in an interview.

-Note: This story has been corrected to reflect that the vote on the police records bill is expected later this week, not Monday.